virtudesp/gesmusic-client/README.md

   * Instructions:
     * get started with Zylkanexy server
-    * clone the project and go
+    * clone the project and go against Zylkanexy server

 ## License